jaredhuling/fusedlasso/README.md

 fusedlasso
 ====

+WARNING: this is far from a finished product

 an R translation of the code for the Efficient Fused Lasso Algorithm in

 _An Efficient Algorithm for a Class of Fused Lasso Problems_, Liu et al, 2010